mustberuss/patentsview/api-changes-2021.md

    10. The API now returns a few HATEOAS (Hypermedia as the Engine of Application State) links to retrieve more information, example "inventor": "https://search.patentsview.org/api/v1/inventor/252373/" (Clicking the link will result in a 403 Unauthorized - no API key is sent by a browser) Added [retrieve_linked_data()](reference/retrieve_linked_data.html) to retrieve this data for the user, they'd pass the full url.
 2. **General Choices**
    1. Now there are new, get-only convience endpoints that take a url parameter.
 The R package ignores these and just uses the ones that do posts and gets using q,f,s and o parameters, as the original version of the API did.
    2. The online documentation is lagging.
 The two new endpoints are documented on https://patentsview.org/data-in-action/whats-new-patentsview-july-2021 but they're missing the Query column (all fields queryable now).
 Pages for the other endpoint haven't been changed yet.
 I created fake pages for data-raw/mbr_fieldsdf.R to consume.
 They're on a site I control https://patentsview.historicip.com/api/.
-In the fake pages, "integer" fields get cast as_is while "int" fields (integers still sent as strings) get cast as.integer.
+In the fake pages, "integer" fields get cast as_is while "int" fields (integers still sent as strings) get cast as.integer. _Update:_ The documentation has been updated but the fields are in an image.
+Ex https://patentsview.org/apis/api-endpoints/patentsbeta
    3. As an alternative to scraping the fake pages just mentioned, I created data-raw/yml_extract.R to try to create the csv by parsing the API's Swagger definition.
    4. Now only 3 of the 13 endpoints are searchable by patent number, which affected a few of the test cases.
 I wound up adding R/test-helpers.R to generate a test query per endpoint.
 Initially I had it as tests/testthat/helper-queries.R but I thought that caused the ubuntu-20.04 build failure.
    5. I set my API key as asecret in my repo so tests will run and the vignettes can be half rendered etc.  It's retrieved in R-CMD-check.yaml which might need to be removed if we don't need to do this.